carpentries-incubator/shell-extras/01-ssh.md

 The random art image is an alternate way to match keys but we won't be needing this.

-Now you need to send your public key to the server you want to connect.
+Now you need to place a copy of your public key ony any servers you would like to use SSH to connect to, instead of logging in with a username and passwd.

 Display the contents of your new public key file with `cat`:

 ~~~ {.input}
 $ cat ~/.ssh/id_rsa.pub